-Finding 2021-002 - Preparation of Financial Statements (Repeat Finding) Material Weakness
+Finding 2022-002 - Preparation of Financial Statements (Repeat Finding) Significant Deficiency

-We, as auditors, were requested to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2021.
+The auditors were requested to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2022.
 The School District does not have a documented internal control system over financial reporting to provide for the preparation of the financial statements, including the accompanying footnote disclosures as required by US GAAP.

 It is the responsibility of management and those charged with governance to make the decision whether to accept the degree of risk associated with this condition.
-We recommend the School District establish appropriate internal controls over financial reporting and the auditee person responsible for the preparation of financial statements and related footnote disclosures receive appropriate training in order that management can take responsibility for the preparation of its financial statements and related footnote disclosures
+The auditors recommended the School District establish appropriate internal controls over financial reporting and the auditee person responsible for the preparation of financial statements and related footnote disclosures receive appropriate training in order that management can take responsibility for the preparation of its financial statements and related footnote disclosures.

-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS, Continued JUNE 30, 2022
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS, Continued JUNE 30, 2023